ambanum/disinfo.quaidorsay.fr-ops/README.md

 ## Usage

 To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM.
-Note that the VM need to be started before with `vagrant up`.\
+Note that the VM needs to be started before with `vagrant up`.\
 To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands.

 - **Setup a phoenix server:**

-  Before all, following backup steps are required:
+  Before all, following backup steps are **required**:
   - Create a dump of the Mattermost MySQL database on the remote server with `mysqldump -u root mattermost -p -r /tmp/dump.sql`.
   - Copy the resulting dump to the Mattermost role's `files` directory of this project on your local machine with: `scp -r -p cloud@disinfo.quaidorsay.fr:/tmp/dump.sql ./roles/infra/mattermost/files`.
   - Create a copy of Mattermost `data` files with `sudo cp -a /opt/mattermost/data/ /tmp/mattermost/data`